High Spectral Resolution Measurement of the Sunyaev-Zel'dovich Effect Null with Z-Spec: Results

 The simplest way to correct the true amplitude of the SZ effect in \rxj\ for the effects of Z-Spec's chop and demodulation losses is via a simulation which includes a model of the cluster, the observation scheme employed by Z-Spec, and the effects of the data analysis pipeline.

-In this work the cluster SZ shape is modeled using a combination of the SZ effect parameters measured directly by Bolocam for the bulk SZ component and by adopting the model of \citet{Mason2010} for the fine scale component.
-Since, per resolution element, Z-Spec is essentially a single-pixel narrow band photometer, the spatial model of the cluster cannot be constrained by these Z-Spec data but rather dictates the ratio of the SZ signal in the on and off source beams given an SZ effect amplitude (see, for example, Figure 1 of \citealt{Zemcov2003} and the associated discussion).
+In this work, the cluster SZ shape is modeled using a combination of the SZ effect parameters measured directly by Bolocam for the bulk SZ component and by adopting the model of \citet{Mason2010} for the fine scale component.
+Since, per resolution element, Z-Spec is essentially a single-pixel narrowband photometer, the spatial model of the cluster cannot be constrained by these Z-Spec data but rather dictates the ratio of the SZ signal in the on- and off-source beams given an SZ effect amplitude (see, for example, Figure 1 of \citealt{Zemcov2003} and the associated discussion).
 In this work, the bulk SZ effect model (reflecting the SZ emission on scales $\gtrsim 1'$) is derived via a fit to an elliptical isothermal $\beta$ model using the Bolocam $140 \,$GHz map of the cluster; the parameters used in the model are given in Table \ref{tab:isothermalbeta}.
-Uncertainties are given only on the semi-major and semi-minor core radii $(\theta_{\mathrm{c,min}}, \theta_{\mathrm{c,maj}})$ because these parameters are strongly degenerate with changes in $\beta$ and the uncertainty on them sufficiently encapsulates the uncertainty on the model shape.
+Uncertainties are given only on the semimajor and semiminor core radii $(\theta_{\mathrm{c,min}}, \theta_{\mathrm{c,maj}})$, because these parameters are strongly degenerate with changes in $\beta$ and the uncertainty on them sufficiently encapsulates the uncertainty on the model shape.

 The model for fine scale component (for emission on scales $10'' < \theta < 1'$) we employ is developed in \citet{Mason2010}; since Z-Spec's beam is large compared to the fine scale components, the details of the fine scale component should not have much effect on the SZ amplitude measured by Z-Spec (this is investigated further in Section \ref{sS:systematics}).
 The rSZ corrections derived by \citet{Nozawa2000} are used to correct the tSZ signal for the effects of the relativistic electron population.
-As these numerical corrections are only applicable for $T_{\mathrm{e}} \leq 25 \,$keV, all calculations in this work only investigate rSZ corrections up to this temperature.
+As these numerical corrections are only applicable for $k T_{\mathrm{e}} \leq 25 \,$keV, all calculations in this work only investigate rSZ corrections up to this temperature.